ccolorado/rails_guide/Notes.md

 # 4 Hello Rails

-## 4.1 Starting up teh server
+## 4.1 Starting up the server

   $ rails server

-## 4.2 Say hellow to rails
+## 4.2 Say hello to rails

 Minimum requirements:
 * Controller
 * View

 A _controller_ purpose is to handle the requests.
-Routing decides what controller recieves each request
+Routing decides what controller receives each request

-A _view_ should just display information, and they are written the eRuby languaje (Embedded Ruby)
+A _view_ should just display information, and they are written the eRuby language (Embedded Ruby)

 Creating a controller with a controller generator: